Seagate/cortx-motr/hsm/README.md

    The exact ids can be taken from the output of `hctl status` command.

 Now you are ready to use the HSM feature.
-The current setup of the prototype allows using tiers 1, 2 and 3.

 First test using m0hsm shell: